Skin tag: Etiology

-Skin tags are thought to occur from skin rubbing against skin, since they are so often found in skin creases and folds.
-Studies have shown existence of low-risk human papillomaviruses 6 and 11 in skin tags, hinting at a possible role in their pathogenesis, although a 2012 study found no association between skin tags and either low or high risk HPV.
+Skin tags are thought to occur from skin rubbing against skin, since they are often found in skin creases and folds.
+Studies have shown existence of low-risk human papillomaviruses 6 and 11 in skin tags, hinting at a possible role in their pathogenesis, although a 2012 study found no association between skin tags and either low- or high-risk HPV.
 Acrochorda have been reported to have a prevalence of 46% in the general population.
 A causal genetic component is thought to exist.
 They are also more common in women than in men.
 Acrochorda were once thought to be associated with colorectal polyps, but studies have shown no such connection exists.
 Rarely, they can be associated with Birt–Hogg–Dubé syndrome, acromegaly, or polycystic ovary syndrome.

-Elevated blood sugar and insulin is linked to an increased incidence of skin tags through an unknown mechanism.
+Elevated blood sugar and insulin are linked to an increased incidence of skin tags through an unknown mechanism.

 Treatment

-Removal, if desired or warranted, can be done by a dermatologist, general practitioner or similarly trained professional who may use cauterization, cryosurgery, excision, laser, or surgical ligation to remove the acrochorda.
-Varied home remedies are also available, but most are unproven and some (e.g. tea tree oil) may cause allergic skin reactions.
+Removal, if desired or warranted, can be done by a dermatologist, a general practitioner, or a similarly trained professional who may use cauterization, cryosurgery, excision, laser, or surgical ligation to remove the acrochorda.
+Varied home remedies are unsupported by medical evidence.